 The Superior Hammock by Superior Hammock is one such product!
 In an attempt to simplify the hammocking sleep system, Danny and his team have created an insulated hammock designed to eliminate the need for sleeping pads and under quilts.

-Currently on Kickstarter, we've had the opportunity to test it, review it, and catch a couple z's in it!
+Currently available for purchase, we've had the opportunity to test it, review it, and catch a couple z's in it!

 General Impressions of the Superior Hammock:

 As mentioned, the Superior Hammock is an insulated hammock designed to create an incredibly comfortable and consistent night of sleep.
 Basic stats:

 - 10-feet long